GoogleChrome/web.dev/src/site/content/en/fast/priority-hints/index.md

 date: 2021-10-20
 updated: 2022-02-10
 hero: image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/WqBkrvs5LRwPIfrSOQyz.jpg
 alt: A photo of a brown wooden plank fence, with a signboard attached to it.
-The signboard reads "this way", with an arrow pointing to the right.
+The signboard reads 'this way', with an arrow pointing to the right.
 tags:
   - performance
   - network